vodik/pkgelf/README.md

 REQUIRE librt.so=1-64
 REQUIRE libsndfile.so=1-64
 REQUIRE libxcb.so=1-64
-PROVIDES libpulse-mainloop-glib.so=0-64
+PROVIDE libpulse-mainloop-glib.so=0-64
-PROVIDES libpulse-simple.so=0-64
+PROVIDE libpulse-simple.so=0-64
-PROVIDES libpulse.so=0-64
+PROVIDE libpulse.so=0-64
 ```